 TP: Thirty-two years later Michal Mc Fadin, the co-founder of Cubop Records, attempted and failed to acquire the rights to the original recording.
 As an alternative, he commissioned Cuban Roots Revisited.
 How did you react when you were approached about remaking Cuban Roots?

 MW: I said a small prayer of thanks.
 By that time, I had recorded two albums as a flutist, Jazz World Trios, which is still one of my favorite albums.
 I saw this as a way back into the music.
 My nephew, Dan Weinstein does the leg-work and gets us hooked up.

 TP: As the title implies, you revisited the original concept.
 How did you approach the new project?

-TP: It must have been gratifying to record the material in a state-of-the-art environment.
+TP: It must have been gratifying to record the material in a professional, state-of-the-art environment.